 After about an hour or two, we circled back to our starting point and went to the home of one of the centre’s beneficiaries, Aminatha.
 Her home is also where the cooking class takes place and there, we enjoyed a spread of delicious homemade meals.

-This lunch stop is when you sign up for the walking tour with the NWC, however, I recommend that you do not skip it.
+This lunch stop is optional when you sign up for the walking tour with the NWC, however, I recommend that you do not skip it.

 Things to Do in Kigali: Pay your respects at the Kigali Genocide Memorial